-A complaint about a senior member of staff or a committee member will be investigated by an individual who has no involvement in the complaint.
-Depending on the nature and seriousness of the complaint, this may require an external, independent investigation.
+A complaint about a senior member of staff or a Board of Management member will be investigated by an individual who has no involvement in the complaint.
+Depending

 Where appropriate, complaints against a senior member of staff or a committee members will be submitted to the Scottish Housing Regulator as a notifiable event.